 When treatment is used, levothyroxine, a synthetic thyroid hormone taken orally, is often recommended and is generally well tolerated.

 The connection between subclinical hypothyroidism and cardiovascular disease is still being debated.
 Some studies do suggest that elevated TSH levels, when left untreated, may contribute to developing:

 - congestive heart failure

-In one study looking at older men and women, those with a blood TSH level of 7.0 mIU/L and above were at twice the risk or more for having congestive heart failure compared to those with a normal TSH level.
+In looking at older men and women, those with a blood TSH level of 7.0 mIU/L and above were at twice the risk or more for having congestive heart failure compared to those with a normal TSH level.

 During pregnancy, a blood TSH level is considered elevated when they exceed 2.5 mIU/L in the first trimester and 3.0 mIU/L in the second and third.
 Proper thyroid hormone levels are necessary for fetal brain and nervous system development.

 Treating women with subclinical hypothyroidism in pregnancy has been controversial.
 Research published recently in the found that pregnant women with a TSH level between 4.1 and 10 mIU/L who were subsequently treated were less likely to miscarry than their counterparts who weren’t treated.